Nacionalna Liga Srbije: League 2006

 Klek Knights defeated Kraljevo Royal Crowns 16-7, in the final game that was played in Vršac on October 15, 2006.

 National League 2007

 After one year when teams from CEFL did not play domestic league, in 2007 every team took part.
-From 2007 there was a domestic competition with equipment.
+From 2007 there was a domestic competition with full equipment.
 There was three competitions this year:

 National Competition 07 which was made from teams that played domestic league in 2006, and new teams.
 It was played with equipment, and teams were divided in two divisions: